 - Tamela Claborn, SPE

-With the space, you receive one complimentary conference registration and up to two additional registrations at half price.
+With the page, you receive one complimentary conference registration and up to two additional registrations at half price or $162.50.

 No refunds for cancellations will be issued.

-Exhibitions will be limited to showcasing products and services that advance technology, competency or HSE.
-Exhibitions centered on recruitment or employment should not take space at this event.
+Exhibitions at IADC events will be limited to showcasing products and services that advance technology, competency or HSE.
+Exhibitions centered on recruitment or employment should not take space at IADC events.

 Exhibition space is being allocated on a first come, first served basis!